memgraph/orb/docs/site/concepts/data.md

 Readable state: `id`, `data`, `start`, `end`, `startNode`, `endNode`, `style`, `state`, `type`.
 The `type` is one of `EdgeType.STRAIGHT`, `EdgeType.CURVED`, or `EdgeType.LOOPBACK` (a node connected to itself).
-Parallel edges between the same two nodes are curved so they don't overlap.
+Overlapping edges are handled automatically: when several edges run between the same two nodes Orb fans them out into separated curves (0, +1, -1, +2, -2, ...), and loopbacks get increasing radii.
+This is recomputed on every data change, so a single edge between two nodes is always a straight line - the curvature is derived from the graph topology, not set per edge.

 ```typescript
 const edge = orb.data.getEdgeById(0);